Best Restaurants in Budapest: A Culinary Journey

 Address: Budapest, Akácfa u.
 47, 1073 Hungary

-Opening Hours: Daily from 12:00 to 24:00.
+Opening Hours: Every day from 12 pm to midnight.

 Kőleves Vendéglő